Airfare Discounts for Disney Vacations

 The single fastest way to build up frequent flyer miles without flying is to get a credit card that earns miles or points.
-By using one to buy absolutely everything from groceries to gas (and paying it off every month), I’ve been able to take a lot of fabulous vacations for free or almost free.
+By using one to buy absolutely everything from groceries to gas (and paying it off every month), we’ve been able to take a lot of fabulous vacations for free or almost free.

 Some airlines offer bonus frequent flyer miles if you book through their websites.

 If you have frequent flyer miles or points in more than one program and you’d like to consolidate them so you can use them, consider signing up for Points.com.
 This is a FREE program that allows you to trade various points and miles between programs, including American Airlines AAdvantage miles, Delta SkyMiles, Priority Club Rewards and more.
 You’ll be able to get the most from airline, accommodation, frequent shopper and savings reward programs to which you already belong!